riebeekn/experiments-in-meteor-blog/_drafts/photo-blog-part-2.md

 <img src="../images/posts/photo-blog-part-2/sec-01.png" class="img-responsive" />

-So we can see `Bob Log` has uploaded an image and we are currently logged in as a different user `the dude`.
+So what's going on here is that `Bob Log` has uploaded an image but we are currently logged in as a different user `the dude`.

 Now `the dude` is a bit of a shady character and wants to mess with Bob, let's see what he can get up to.

-OK so first, `the dude` gets his own `userId`.
-This is easily done thru the browser console.
+OK, so first `the dude` figures out what his own `userId` is.
+He can easily do this thru the browser console.

 <img src="../images/posts/photo-blog-part-2/sec-02.png" class="img-responsive" />